 Multiboot Bootable USB Flash Drive Creation

-This Multiboot USB maker can be used to store and run more than one distribution from your thumb drive.
+This Multiboot USB Media Creation Tool can be used to store and run more than one distribution from your thumb drive.
 Enabling you to boot Multiple ISO files from the same device.
-Distributions can also easily be uninstalled or removed with the tool!
+Added distributions can also easily be uninstalled or removed with the tool!

 You might be asking, How can I boot from USB with exFAT?
 For that, the specific YUMI exFAT variant was created.
 This Windows based media creation tool can be used to automatically create an exFAT bootable USB.
 It supports the exFAT format, can hold 4GB+ ISO files, allows up to 40GB persistence storage, along with the ability to BIOS and UEFI USB boot.